Helge Ingstad collision: Lifting and transport

 The lifting operation was led by the Royal Norwegian Navy with the support of Defense Material in collaboration with the external actors BOA Management and DNV.
 The Norwegian Coastal Administration was responsible for environmental measures.
 The police were responsible for enforcing the exclusion zone around the vessel, which was 500 m on land and 1000 m at sea.

 The side of the frigate was impacted and partially underwater.
 To prevent it from sinking or becoming more unstable, it was secured with cables to land in the days after the accident.
 The day after the accident, personnel from the Royal Norwegian Navy were on board to further secure the cables on board and extract data information from logs.

 The navy took responsibility for raising the frigate, for which they were criticized.
 The Green Warriors of Norway claimed that the Royal Norwegian Navy did not have the necessary expertise, and wanted the Coastal Administration to take over.
 It was also claimed that the cables securing the frigate to shore were incorrectly fitted and undersized.
-In the early morning of 13 November, several of the cables smoked, causing the frigate to sink further.
+In the early morning of 13 November, several of the cables snapped, causing the frigate to sink further.
 In a press conference later the same day, the navy rejected criticism of the salvage operation and claimed that the cables had been installed correctly.
 BOA Management AS was engaged to raise and transport the vessel.

 The two crane ships Gulliver and Rambiz from the Belgian company Scaldis were hired to lift the frigate onto the semi-submersible barge BOAbarge 33.
 The diving vessel MS Risøy from SubseaPartners prepared to empty the frigate's fuel tanks.
 They contained 460,000 L of marine diesel oil.
 The lifting depended on the weather conditions and was postponed several times.
 The lifting itself started on 26 February 2019.
 The weather forecast was worrying and a decision was made to move further elevation to Hanøytangen.
 In the evening of 27 February, Helge Ingstad started to be lifted from the two cranes.
 The frigate was transported 15 nmi to Hanøytangen.
 On 2 March the vessel was raised and transferred to the barge.
 On 3 March, the tow started to Haakonsvern Naval Base where it was moored at the main quay approximately at 11 p.m.
 Here the ship was to be disarmed, inspected and repaired.
 The hull was afloat again five to six weeks after.